aglotoff/html-project-template/README.md

 See the following section for the list of available Gulp tasks.

-For development builds, you should pass the following option:
+For production builds, you should pass the following option:
 ```
 gulp --env=production
 ```